Elevate Your Career With a Certified Compliance and Ethics Professional (CCEP) Certification

 If you pass the exam, congratulations!
 Your certification is valid for two years, and you can now use the CCEP designation in your professional communication materials.
 CCB will mail you an official certificate and other documents within four weeks of your exam.

 Hopefully you’ve passed the exam, but if not you can try a total of two times within 180 days.
-You’ll also want to take what you’ve learned and put it into practice.
-Using compliance software may be just what you need to take your organization’s compliance to the next level.
+The next step is taking what you’ve learned and putting it into practice.
+For many compliance professionals, this means looking for ways to mitigate risks and increase compliance efficiency.